Medical assistant a fast-growing career that offers a healthy future

 Medical assistants are multi-skilled health practitioners trained to work in the business and clinical parts of a medical office.
 They assist physicians, podiatrists, chiropractors and optometrists in helping offices run smoothly.

-“Medical assistants can really do almost anything clinical or administrative in a medical setting,” said Dr. Kristin Spencer, medical assistant program director at JC.
+“Medical assistants can really do almost anything clinical or administrative in a medical setting,” said Dr. Kristin Stockbridge, medical assistant program director at JC.
 “They can work in doctor’s offices, clinics or hospitals, and they can fill different roles, like working in a pharmacy, triage units and more.”

 In smaller offices, medical assistants are usually “generalists,” while those in larger offices may specialize in a particular area.
 Clinical duties may include taking medical histories, recording vital signs, explaining treatment procedures to patients, preparing patients for examination, and assisting the physician in the exam room.
 They may draw blood, perform an EKG, give an injection, manage scheduling, coding and billing, utilize electronic medical records, provide patient education, advocate on behalf of patients and more.